ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 microSD card, **on Ubuntu MATE 16.04 this can be done via Ubuntu MATE Welcome**.

-**Ubuntu MATE 16.04 has working Bluetooth and Wifi work on the Raspberry Pi 3**
+**Ubuntu MATE 16.04 has both working Bluetooth and WiFi on the Raspberry Pi 3.**

 **NOTE!
 There are no predefined user accounts**.
 The first time you boot one of the desktop images it will run through a setup wizard where